Q. How much are parking permits and when will they expire?

 A. Parking tickets range in cost depending on the violation.

 |$50 + State Citation|

 |Parking w/out Parking Permit||$30|

-Q. Do Graduate Students Need a Parking Decal?
+Q. Do Graduate Students Need a Parking Permit?

-A. Everyone who parks a vehicle on campus needs a parking decal or parking permit.
+A. Everyone who parks a vehicle on campus needs a parking permit.
 Graduate Students need them even for evening parking and for the summer sessions.

 Q. As a Student, How Do I Know Where To Park?

-A. All parking lots are marked with posted signs: C-Decal for commuter students, R-Decal for resident students, and Storage Parking for Freshman and Sophomore students.
+A. All parking lots are marked with posted signs: C-Lots for Commuter students, R-Lots for Resident students, and L-Lots for Storage students.
 Students must park in the lots marked with the posted signs.
 In addition, all student parking lots are painted in White lines and Faculty and Staff parking lots are painted in Yellow parking lines.
 Parking rules and regulations remain in effect throughout the academic year, INCLUDING THE SUMMER.
-Individuals should park only in appropriately designated areas as indicated on their decal.
-During the summer months, students may park in any STUDENT parking lot with any student decal.
+Individuals should park only in appropriately designated areas as indicated on their permit.
+During the summer months, students may park in any STUDENT parking lot with any student permit.
 They MAY NOT park in any faculty or staff lot at any time.